michael-sankur/extremum-seeking/README.md

 ## <center> Inside the ES algorithm </center>

+This section details the inner workings of the ES algorithm.

 Here, we define $s$ as the Laplace variable, $k$ as the index for discretized equations, and $T$ as the discretized timestep.
 Discretized representations are done using the ZOH method, for display simplicity, where $z = \exp \left( s T \right)$ is approximated by $z \approx 1 + s T$ and $s \approx T^{-1} \left(z - 1 \right)$.